reframe-hpc/reframe/docs/config_reference.rst

    :default: ``"${RFM_PREFIX}/output"``

    Output directory prefix for this system.
-   This is the directory prefix, where ReFrame will save information about the succeeded tests.
+   This is the directory prefix, where ReFrame will save information about the successful tests.

 .. js:attribute:: .systems[].resourcesdir